 Individuals of the IG can reproduce.
 It begins with the selection of pairs (the parents).
 The techniques implemented in this work are the following:

-• Rank pairing: individuals are gathered in pairs according to their rank (classified on the performance scores).
+• Rank pairing: individuals are gathered in pairs according to their rank (based on the performance scores).
 Consecutive ranks are put together (odd rows are associated with even rows).
 This approach is easy to achieve, but does not look like a natural process.

 • Random pairing: two individuals are randomly selected to form a couple, according to a uniform law.